pboling/each_in_batches/README.md

 2. Metrics.
 I measure stuff.
 3. I can batch from the top down (a.k.a backwards), making it possible to DELETE things in batches.
 		A. If you've never tried using the built-in rails batching for deleting millions of records... don't start now.
 Use this gem instead.
-4. Exception Handling.
-Exceptions occurring within the batching can be rescued, in a customizable fashion, which means that the process doesn't need to die on batch 309,675 of 402,540.
-5. Merged in the EachInBatches fork (from Brian Kidd):
+4. Merged in the EachInBatches fork (from Brian Kidd):
     I needed to iterate over the results and perform more actions than a single method would provide.
 I didn't want to write a method in my app that performed the needed functionality as I felt the plugin should support this directly.